 The department's course offerings vary greatly from year to year.
 Students interested in planning course work in Italian that extends beyond the current academic year should consult the director of undergraduate studies.

 Placement All students who have not taken Italian at Yale are expected to take the departmental placement test, with the exception of students who have no previous knowledge of Italian.
-The departmental placement examination will be given at the beginning of the fall term; see the Calendar for the Opening Days of College and the departmental Web site for details.
+The placement examination is completed on line during the summer; see the Calendar for the Opening Days of College and the departmental Web site for details.

 REQUIREMENTS OF THE MAJOR

 Number of courses 11 term courses beyond prereq (incl senior req)

 Distribution of courses 8 term courses in Italian dept numbered 140 or above, incl 1 in Middle Ages (in addition to ITAL 310), 1 in Renaissance, and 2 in Italian lit after 1600, at least 5 of these conducted in Italian; 2 courses in other langs or lits, hist of art, hist, or phil approved by DUS

 Substitution permitted Any grad course in another national lit or in ling for 1 of the 2 courses in other depts, with DUS permission